Pokeyi/VRC-Player-Tracking/README.md

 ![Player Tracking](P_PlayerTracking.png)

 ## Overview
-VRC Player-Tracking is a single configurable UdonSharp behaviour that can be used to track specific player avatar body parts and bones as well as smoothly attach game objects to those positions.
+VRC Player Tracking is a single configurable UdonSharp behaviour that can be used to track specific player avatar body parts and bones as well as smoothly attach game objects to those positions.

 It is intended to be efficient and relatively simple to use without the need for any additional editor scripts or dependencies outside of UdonSharp.
 All configuration can be done within the Unity Inspector window without the need for any programming, Udon, or SDK knowledge.
 That said, the source code is cleanly-organized and commented in the hopes of also being a good learning tool.